andysantarelli/MESA-QUEST/README.md

       end subroutine black_hole_accretion
 ```

-We include relevant adjustable parameters at the bottom of the [inlist](https://github.com/andysantarelli/quasi-star-model/blob/main/template/inlist/).
+We include relevant adjustable parameters at the bottom of the [`inlist_project`](https://github.com/andysantarelli/quasi-star-model/blob/main/template/inlist/) file.
 These will be expanded to include additional options and scenarios as we develop these models further.

 ```fortran
     x_logical_ctrl(1) = .true.   ! accrete onto black hole